Dmytro-Kozachok/awesomestaticsites.com/content/hugo-experience.md

   cd .\your-site-name
 ```

-3. Initiate your local git repository for the site, (optionally) check the list of untracked files, copy all the folders into the local git repository, commit the action and push all the branches to the main one:
+3. Initiate your local git repository for the site, check the list of untracked files, copy all the folders into the local git repository, commit the action and push all the branches to the main one:

 ```
   git init